 - understands and promotes the regeneration and redevelopment of fortified sites and their surrounding urban and rural landscape

-- promotes accessibility for citizens and meaningful sustainable reuse of fortified heritage
+- promotes accessibility for citizens and meaningful sustainable and green reuse of fortified heritage

 - highlights and raises the profile of fortified heritage, such as walled towns, fortresses and defensive lines